bitbar/test-samples/samples/testing-frameworks/desktop-browsers/client-side/python/README.md

 ===============

 * `ModuleNotFoundError: No module named 'selenium'` means Selenium is not installed for the Python interpreter you used to launch the test.
-* `SessionNotCreatedException: Full authentication is required to access this resource` usually means the Bitbar API key is missing, invalid, or expired.
+* `SessionNotCreatedException: Full authentication is required to access this resource` usually means the BitBar API key is missing, invalid, or expired.
 * The sample saves screenshots into the local `screenshots` folder in the current working directory.